Wizards & Muggles: Part 1 Pre-Seclusion Era

 Not all wizarding families would have had the resources to immediately establish new residences and careers, however.
 Whether by hiding in plain sight, or within the secluded world.
-For them, the strategy that was probably adopted was to pull up stakes and take quarters in some wizarding enclave for a period of time, until it was possible for them to relocate to another area out in the Muggle world where it was not known that the family was magical, to adopt new names and identities and to guard the knowledge of any development of magical abilities in their children with their lives.
+For them, the strategy that was probably adopted was to pull up stakes and take quarters in some wizarding enclave for a period of time, until it was possible for them to relocate to a different area out in the Muggle world where it was not known that the family was magical, possibly to adopt new names and identities and to guard the knowledge of any development of magical abilities in their children with their lives.
 A brief stay at Hogwarts castle or in the village, until a new location for the household could be found may have been standard practice.
-Some, particularly those with marketable skills, may have simply decided to remain in the vicinity.
+Some, particularly those with marketable skills, may have simply decided to remain in the vicinity of the urban centers.

 I would propose that some of these early arrangements are still in place, with the property’s ownership currently recorded to various dummy companies or, in a few cases, the National Trust.
 In fact, in the Potterverse, a number of such properties may very well be owned by the National Trust.
 Some of the principles of the more sophisticated concealments which were developed and utilized for the hiding of such properties have since been re-purposed and enhanced in the development of other spells and charms, most notably in the Fidelius Charm.

-Some of the landed families may have also traded places, with, say, just for argument, the Malfoys of Northumberland setting it about that they were returning to France (well, their neighbors had always suspected they were secretly papists) and their estate was reportedly purchased by a family named Crouch about whom nothing was known.
-While meanwhile, the Crouches of Wiltshire set it about that they had come into property in the North, sold out, and their holdings were taken up by a family named Malfoy who kept themselves strictly to themselves.
+Some of the landed families may have also traded places, such as, say, just for argument, the Malfoys of Northumberland setting it about that they were returning to France (well, their neighbors had always suspected they were secretly papists) and their estate was reportedly purchased by a family named Crouch about whom nothing was known.
+While meanwhile, the Crouches of Wiltshire set it about that they had come into property in the North, sold out, and their former holdings were taken over by a family named Malfoy who kept themselves strictly to themselves.

 It would have been during this period that a cadre of wizarding merchants, under Ministry sanction formed Consortiums, which effectively operated as coalitions of importers of such staple goods as foodstuffs, textiles, building materials and most other consumable products that were neither magical in themselves nor magically produced, for the purposes of serving the needs of this newly secluded society.

-In a few cases the wizarding landowners may even have gone to the extent of breaking the entail on as much of their property as they could, liquidating their holdings, and using the proceeds as capital with which to establish themselves in the new wizarding Consortiums within the secluded world.
+In a few cases the wizarding landowners may even have gone to the extent of breaking the entail on as much of their property as they could, liquidating their holdings, and using the proceeds as capital with which to establish themselves in the new wizarding Consortiums inside the secluded world.
 Many of the present day fortunes of prominent wizarding families were founded in this manner.
 Membership in these Consortiums are probably the source of most of the more notable wizarding fortunes of the present day.
 The formation of new, specialized Consortiums may well be the source for the more notable wizarding fortunes of tomorrow.